 Who can apply

 All Kent students and staff.
-You must have no outstanding fines or overdue books.
+You must have no outstanding charges or overdue books.

 What access rights you'll have